Discover all the tax services we offer

 If Form 3520-A is not timely filed, a US citizen can be subject to a civil penalty equal to at least the greater of $10,000 or 5% of the gross value of the portion of the foreign trust’s assets treated as owned by the US citizen under the “grantor trust” rules.

 At Greenback Expat Tax Services, we specialize in helping expats manage their US tax obligations.
-As part of our services, we have the necessary experience to aid expats with the numerous US reporting requirements for foreign businesses (including those not included in this article).
-Given the severe penalties that otherwise can be assessed, expats need our expert CPAs and IRS-enrolled agents to monitor and ensure compliance with US reporting requirements for foreign businesses.
+As part of our services, we have the necessary experience to aid expats with the numerous US reporting requirements for foreign businesses.